• About

 The protesters accused Minister of Finance Wale Edun of withholding their statutory entitlements despite multiple appeals for redress.

-Dressed in red T-shirts and holding placards, the workers locked the gates of the ministry, effectively blocking all vehicular access and forcing many employees to turn back home.
+Dressed in red T-shirts and holding placards, the workers locked the ministry’s gates, effectively blocking all vehicular access and forcing many employees to turn back home.

-Patrick Solomon, the Industrial Relations Officer of the authority, expressed the frustration of the workers during a brief address to journalists.
+Patrick Solomon, the authority’s Industrial Relations Officer, expressed the workers’ frustration during a brief address to journalists.

 RelatedPosts